Fermented foods and the community of microorganisms

 Fermentation and digestion: improved nutrient availability

 During the fermentation process, complex structures are broken down by microorganisms.
-The ingredients include, among others, hard-to-digest carbohydrates as well as plant cell components.
-This process relieves the digestive work of the intestines, as certain nutrients no longer need to be fully broken down by the body itself.
+The ingredients include, among others, hard-to-digest carbohydrates and plant cell components.
+This process relieves the digestive workload of the gut, as certain nutrients no longer need to be fully broken down by the body itself.
 Another effect of fermentation is the reduction of inhibitory substances.
-Plant-based foods can contain natural compounds that may impair the absorption of minerals.
+Plant-based foods can contain natural compounds that may impair mineral absorption.
 Through fermentative processes, these substances can be partially broken down, making minerals more available.
-Furthermore, biologically active metabolic products are produced during fermentation that can support nutrient utilization in the gut.
-These changes do not affect the amount of nutrients contained but rather their physiological accessibility to the body.
+Additionally, biologically active metabolic products are formed during fermentation that can support nutrient utilization in the gut.
+These changes do not affect the amount of nutrients contained but their physiological accessibility to the body.

-An objective classification is also crucial in this case.
+An objective classification is also of crucial importance in this case.

 Fermentation does not automatically lead to a higher nutrient density of foods.
 However, it can help make existing nutrients more efficiently utilized.
 The effect depends on the starting product, the fermentation process, and the individual digestive situation.